- Special Programs

-The exhibition will take place at The Word On The Street Toronto Festival on September 24th, 2017.
-Scheduled meet-and-greets with both artists and authors will be facilitated throughout the day.
+The exhibition took place at The Word On The Street Toronto Festival on September 24th, 2017.
+To see the spectacular sculptures, visit our Festival Photo Gallery.

 Labspace Studio is an artist collective and creative studio run by Co-Directors John Loerchner and Laura Mendes.
 Together they develop interdisciplinary art projects, curate large-scale exhibitions and experiment with new methods of collaboration.
 Their projects are often site-specific and participatory in nature, blurring the lines between art and life, incorporating elements of performance, installation, multimedia and user-generated content.
 Recent projects include commissions for the Ontario Science Centre, First Canadian Place, Nuit Blanche Brussels, ILLUMINUS Boston, and Nanaimo's Public Art Program.

 In Montreal, Alfredo struggles with his memories of being ordered to commit an atrocity by the Bolivian army.
 Despising his nation as an oppressive sham, he falls for a woman who has no nation—a Kurdish freedom-fighter trying to blast an independent Kurdistan into existence.
 As the net of intrigue closes in on his lover, Alfredo must finally face his past.
 Refusing to be bound by style, genre, or language, Alejandro Saravia captures the tumultuous existence of the exile.